CAPTAIN320/sveltekit-user-ip-location-example/README.md

 ## Getting Started

+1. Clone the repo

 ```bash
 git clone https://github.com/CAPTAIN320/sveltekit-user-ip-location-example.git
 ```

+2. Enter the directory

 ```bash
 cd sveltekit-user-ip-location-example
 ```

+3. Install packages

 ```bash
 npm install
 ```

+4. Run the app

 ```bash
 npm run dev
 ```

+(Optional)

+5. Create .env file from .env.template.

+6. Get API key from ipinfo.io and paste in the .env file.

 ### How It Works
 This app uses SvelteKit to create a simple webpage that displays the user's IP address and their estimated location based on that IP.
 Here's an overview of how it works: